How to Take Years off your Skin in 3 Minutes a Day. Science Says; You Can!

 There is so much conflicting information on the internet regarding this topic, including LED light manufacturers.
 So I resorted to the conditions under which some successful studies were conducted, as well as opinion of dermatologists that were interviewed on this topic.
 I am also applying my expertise with ingredients, having been a skincare expert for over two decades.

 What everyone agrees on is that sunscreen and minerals of any sort are a definite 'no' before treatment as they would reflect the light back.
 Another product that comes up often is the application of a masque.
-There is even an LED brand that promotes their mask to be used prior to the LED treatment.
+There is even an LED brand that promotes their mask to be used before the LED treatment.
 The general consensus is that this is a bad idea.
-Ideally, you'd want as little barriers as possible between the light and your skin.
+Ideally, you'd want as few barriers as possible between the light and your skin.

 What skincare should I use after LED Red Light Therapy Treatment?